Commissioners end state of emergency, settle on water usage lawsuit

 Particularly, with the increasing availability of at-home tests, Greene said that positive case counts and the community positivity number isn’t as useful of a measure as it used to be.
 Greene said the department is now looking to keep better track of the pandemic’s burden on healthcare facilities.

-Moving forward, Greene said the health department will look at metrics such as hospital admissions rates per 100,000 people per seven day periods, COVID-19 admissions over seven day periods per 100,000 and how many hospital beds are serving COVID-19 patients.
+Moving forward, Greene said the health department will look at metrics such as hospital admission rates per 100,000 people per seven day periods, COVID-19 admissions over seven-day periods per 100,000 and how many hospital beds are serving COVID-19 patients.

-She emphasized that vaccines are still the best tool available for combatting COVID-19 and shared with the board of commissioners that Watauga County currently has a 56% complete vaccination rate, with 60% of the county having received at least one dose.
+She emphasized that vaccines are still the best tools available for combatting COVID-19 and said that Watauga County has a 56% complete vaccination rate, with 60% of the county having received at least one dose.
 As a general trend, Greene said that older residents are more vaccinated than the younger age groups.

-The commissioners also came to a second large decision during the evening and announced that they have agreed to settle in the lawsuit against the Town of Boone about a contract by the town regarding a water allotment promised to the county in exchange for an easement for the town’s water intake transmission line.
+The commissioners also came to a second large decision during the evening, announcing that they have agreed to settle in the lawsuit against the Town of Boone about a contract by the town regarding a water allotment promised to the county in exchange for an easement for the town’s water intake transmission line.

 The ongoing legal dispute started in June of 2020, and Commissioner Billy Kennedy said a settlement agreement is in the best interest of both parties, will save everybody money on legal fees and hopefully will help pave a new path forward in the relationship between the county and town.